FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-01-15-LibraryPrep5-ZymoSwitch-Hawaii-TPC.md

 All samples were eluted in 20uL of elution buffer.

 ## Library prep
 I ran the library prep protocol linked above.
 I used 21 PCR cycles.
+With 6-8 samples, it takes about 6 hours to run the protocol and do QC on the final library.

 Here's a breakdown of input RNA volume and quantity: